 Paul at the camera, photo by Zelda Burnford

-Paul Burnford produced or directed over 100 academic films, on subjects ranging from zoology, to history, to art.
-His films have probably been seen by the majority of the population that attended U.S. elementary and secondary schools in North America since 1960.
-Many of them were compelling, such as the now out-of-distribution ‘Color’ (1954), in which, in a brief six minutes, magical things occur: broad swaths of abstract colors and shapes coat the screen, to an equally abstract soundtrack, dissonantly played by Werner Bracher moving an object across the piano strings to create an autoharp-like ambiance.
+Paul Burnford produced or directed more than 100 academic films on subjects ranging from zoology to history to art.
+His films were probably seen by the majority of students attending U.S. elementary and secondary schools in North America since 1960.
+Many were compelling, including ‘Color’ (1954), a magical six minutes where broad swaths of abstract colors and shapes coat the screen accompanied by an abstract soundtrack dissonantly played by Werner Bracher, moving an object across the piano strings to create an autoharp-like ambiance.

-Paul was a filmmaker and executive of a small firm, and was widely liked.
-His filmography is extensive, but we feel we’re still going to find more, so we consider it a work in progress.
+Paul was a filmmaker and executive of a small firm, his filmography extensive, but a work in progress.
 Our Burnford Writings page has a wonderful interview conducted by his composer colleague Richard McCurdy, as well as a charming anecdote Paul wrote about his days with Robert Flaherty.

 Paul Harrison Maurice Bernstein was born in London, England on July 19, 1914.
-Shortly after his birth, the family changed its name to Burnford, as anti-Semitism was at that time rife in England.
+Shortly after his birth, the family changed its name to Burnford, anti-Semitism rife at that time in England.